Predicted 2021 R&D innovations in construction

 The use of innovative approaches to infrastructure as well as digital technologies will likely be a key focus for future R&D spending.
 Homes England, the government’s housing accelerator, are also driving innovation in the sector with their own study into modern methods of construction (MMC).

 The focus on new processes, MMC, and design for manufacture and assembly (DFMA) means that the planned investment here is unlikely to be curtailed despite the current economic landscape.
 Among other areas likely to spur on innovation investment are:

 Transforming Cities Fund – Investment into intra-city development, including increasing connectivity through sustainable and public transport.
 The fund was originally announced as part of the Autumn 2017 Budget with over 1.7bn in pounds allocated.

 Introduction of cost-saving techniques – including volumetric construction (the assembly of parts, rooms and small-buildings offsite), offsite frame-manufacturing and modular construction.

-AI and Smart home integration – From modelling building usage to optimise temperature to building smarter homes that are fully-integrated with technologies such as voice and facial recognition, there are many opportunities for firms and companies creating innovative solutions.
+AI and Smart home integration – From modelling building usage to optimising temperature to building smarter homes that are fully integrated with technologies such as voice and facial recognition, there are many opportunities for firms and companies to create innovative solutions.

 The need for innovation in construction means there’s an opportunity for companies to claim tax relief on R&D costs.
 That can provide cash flow benefits and funding to further plough into industry innovation.
 R&D tax credits are also designed to reward the risk-taking involved in innovation investment – regardless if your project is successful or not.